Hi, I’m Lara!

-I mentioned this magical moment in the blog I wrote about Skin-To-Skin contact, but that picture (up there ^) was taken within a minute of a fairly traumatic birth experience and it says it ALL.
-I had not even seen his gorgeous little face when this picture was taken, but he was here, healthy, and ok and I had just done the hardest thing I will *hopefully* ever have to do in my life.
+I mentioned this magical moment in the blog I wrote about Skin-To-Skin contact, but that picture (up there ^) was taken within a minute of a fairly traumatic birth experience.
+It says it ALL.
+I hadn’t seen his gorgeous little face yet, but he was here and healthy.
+I had just done the hardest thing I will *hopefully* ever have to do in my life.

 This was the moment I became Mom.

-When I found out I was pregnant I remember thinking that this was no longer just my body, we were two bodies in one but it was my responsibility to keep us both healthy – connected to a point, but still more out of obligation.
-By the time I was in labour, it was a 180 degree shift to “this baby is the only thing that matters, get him here safely”.
+When I found out I was pregnant, I remember thinking that this was no longer just my body.
+We were two bodies in one, but it was my responsibility to keep us both healthy.
+We were connected to a point, but I still did it more out of obligation.
+By the time I was in labour, it was a 180 degree shift.
+Now, all I could think was “this baby is the only thing that matters, get him here safely”.

-I truly had no idea the power that Motherhood was going to bring me and the fierce fire it has lit under my a$$.
+I truly had no idea the power that Motherhood was going to bring me!
+Not to mention the fierce fire it has lit under my a$$.

-As I meet and talk to more expectant and new parents, I have realized how many people have been through some really hard times in their lives.
+As I talk to more expectant and new parents, I realize how many people have been through some hard times in their lives.
 These people are typically the ones I learn the most from and who challenge me to grow more.
 I am grateful to have found some incredible humans on my journey who ‘just get it’ and have helped me so much in business (thanks Melissa!) and in life.

-We will talk more about my actual birth experience another day, but I wanted to tell you a little of my story in hopes a few of you may relate to any of my story.
-If so, I’d love to chat and hear how you walked through these tough places to come into yourself and find yourself as a parent!
+We will talk more about my actual birth experience another day.
+However, I wanted to tell you some in hopes you may relate to it.
+If so, I’d love to chat and hear about how you found yourself becoming “mom!”